vikiaseschool/Portfolio-vs-S-P500/README.md

 - Displays results in a graphical format.
 - Provides different time frames for analysis (14 days, 1 month, 6 months, 1 year, From the beggining).
 - User-friendly interface with easy navigation.
+- Unique logic for calculating profits: Get your real-time profits and compete against the same investments in the S&P500.
+-  You instantly know whether you outperform S&P500 or should stick to DCA into ETFs.

 ## Application was made using these libraries